This page contains affiliate links. Please read our disclosure for more info.

 Tokyo Disneyland is still a fantastic day out and ideally, you’d spent a day at each park.
 I don’t recommend trying to visit both parks in one day.

-In this post, we share the best Tokyo Disneyland rides, our one-day itinerary, and other tips to help you make the most of your stay and avoid the crowds.
+In this post, I share the best Tokyo Disneyland rides, our one-day itinerary, and other tips to help you make the most of your stay and avoid the crowds.

 Contents